scinlp-workshop/scinlp-workshop.github.io/index.md

 # Poster sessions

-Due to the large number of submissions this year, we've decided to split the presentations into three poster sessions to allow time for discussion and questions.
-The poster session numbers correspond to Zoom rooms on the SciNLP workshop page after logging into the virtual conference.
+Due to the large number of submissions this year, we've decided to split the presentations into **three poster sessions** to allow time for discussion and questions.

+The poster session numbers correspond to Zoom rooms after logging into the [virtual conference](https://akbc.apps.allenai.org/workshop_scinlp.html).

 | Poster Session | Title                                                                                                                             | Authors                                                                                                                                           | Abstract                                                                                                                                                              | Video                                               |